-- 1. The Architect / Engineer (A/E) must review the General Conditions, CO-7, to become familiar with the terms and conditions of the Construction contract and to prevent conflicts between the A/E's technical specifications and the General Conditions.
+1. The Architect / Engineer (A/E) must review the General Conditions, CO-7, CO-7DB, or CO-7CM, to become familiar with the terms and conditions of the Construction contract and to

+George Mason University Design Information Manual prevent conflicts between the A/E's technical specifications and the General Conditions.
 When conflicts occur, the Supplemental General Conditions, the General Conditions (CO-7's), and Special Conditions (SC's) take precedence over the technical specifications.
-The General Conditions are NOT to be edited or altered in any way by the A/E. - 2.
-Just prior to printing the final specifications for bidding, the A/E is to schedule a meeting with the Project Manager to confirm the use of the most recent set of Instructions to Bidders (IB), Contract Forms and CO-7's in the documents.
+The General Conditions are NOT to be edited or altered in any way by the A/E.

+2. For Design-Bid-Build Projects, just prior to printing the final specifications for bidding, the A/E is to schedule a meeting with the Project Manager to confirm the use of the most recent set of Instructions to Bidders (IB), Contract Forms and CO-7's in the documents.
 The A/E will be required to have a statement of work (limited to one page), a form for pricing additive bid items, and the number of consecutive calendar days to be given to construct the project.
 The A/E is not to make any changes to the standard boiler plate CO-7.
 Supplemental General Conditions are allowed.